mtraver/environmental-sensor/README.md

 - `INFLUXDB_TOKEN`
 - `INFLUXDB_ORG`
 - `INFLUXDB_BUCKET`

+For local development you'll need to set `GOOGLE_CLOUD_PROJECT` to your GCP project ID.
+In production on Cloud Run it's fetched automatically.

 For local development you'll also want to put a key for a service account that allows reading from Google Cloud Datastore and Google Cloud IoT Core in a dir